-Whether you use it for baking treats, making pills more enticing, Kong snuffing, or simply letting your dog lick a dab off your finger—dogs love their peanut butter.
+Whether you use it for baking treats, making pills more enticing, making a cool frozen treat*, Kong snuffing, or simply letting your dog lick a dab off your finger—dogs love their peanut butter.
 What better way to ensure that this delicious food is safe and nutritious than to make it yourself?
 It couldn’t be simpler to do.

 Small Batch PB